canonical/jimm/docs/howto/manage-juju-controllers.md

 1. Use the `jaas` plugin to first unregister the controller then use the `juju` CLI to destroy it.
 2. Use the `jaas` plugin destroy the controller via an API call to JIMM, allowing for greater automation.

+Removing a controller can only be done once the controller is not hosting any models known to JIMM.
+Migrate or destroy these models before destroying the controller.

 ````{dropdown} Unregister and destroy

 Switch to the JIMM controller and unregister your controller from JIMM: